jonnonz1/nz-statute-book/acts/public/2025/adoption-amendment-act-2025.md

 This Act is the Adoption Amendment Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent.
+(1) This Act comes into force on 18 September 2025
 (2) However, subpart 2 of Part 1 and subpart 2 of Part 2 come into force on the earlier of the following:
   (a) a date appointed by the Governor-General by Order in Council:
   (b) 1 July 2027.